How to Roast Poblano Peppers – 4 methods

 Ever wondered how to roast poblano peppers?
 Keep reading for 4 easy methods of roasting all varieties of peppers: oven, broiler, grill, and stovetop.

-I’m going to show you 4 ways to roast poblano peppers.
-The same methods can be used to roast other varieties of peppers, including bell peppers.
+I’m going to show you four ways to roast poblano peppers.
+Keep in mind that the same methods can be used to roast other varieties of peppers, including bell peppers.

 Method 1: Roasting poblano peppers in the oven

-- Preheat oven to 400°F. Line a baking pan with foil or parchment paper for easy clean up.
+Prep.
+Preheat oven to 400°F. It’s important that the oven is preheated before you put the peppers in.
+Failing to do so may cause the peppers to burn on the bottom.
+Line a baking pan with foil or parchment paper for easy clean up.
 Place the peppers on the pan and put it in the oven.

-- With tongs, remove the peppers from the baking pan and put them into a bowl and cover with plastic wrap or a large plate, anything that contains the steam.
+Cool.
+With tongs, remove the peppers from the baking pan and put them into a bowl and cover with plastic wrap or a large plate, anything that contains the steam.
 You can put them into a plastic bag.
-Let the peppers cool long enough so that you can handle them, 10-15 minutes.
+Let the peppers cool long enough so that you can handle them, 10 to 15 minutes.

 Method 2: Roasting poblano peppers using the broiler

-- With tongs, remove the peppers from the baking pan and put them into a bowl and cover with plastic wrap or a large plate, anything that contains the steam.
+Cool.
+With tongs, remove the peppers from the baking pan and put them into a bowl and cover with plastic wrap or a large plate, anything that contains the steam.
 You can put them into a plastic bag.
-Let the peppers cool long enough so that you can handle them, 10-15 minutes.
+Let the peppers cool long enough so that you can handle them, 10 to 15 minutes.

 Method 3: Roasting poblano peppers on the grill

-- With tongs, remove the peppers from the baking pan and put them into a bowl and cover with plastic wrap or a large plate, anything that contains the steam.
+Cool.
+With tongs, remove the peppers from the baking pan and put them into a bowl and cover with plastic wrap or a large plate, anything that contains the steam.
 You can put them into a plastic bag.
-Let the peppers cool long enough so that you can handle them, 10-15 minutes.
+Let the peppers cool long enough so that you can handle them, 10 to 15 minutes.

 Method 4: Roasting poblano peppers on a gas stove

 Try poblano queso dip, it’s so creamy and delicious!
 You’ll find that it disappears quickly at parties and get-togethers.
-Or make chile relleno soup, with all the deliciousness of cheesy stuffed poblano peppers in a wonderful soup.
-Another one of my favorites is this Southwestern farro salad with roasted poblanos, sweet potatoes, black beans, and corn.
+We love to make chile relleno soup, with all the deliciousness of cheesy stuffed poblano peppers in a wonderful soup.
+Another one of my favorites is this southwestern farro salad with roasted poblanos, sweet potatoes, black beans, and corn.
 So good!

 Ingredients